IvoNexus/yt-starlight-lnx/README.md

 * Always download from the official release repo/s.
 * Always check the [MD5](https://en.wikipedia.org/wiki/MD5) and/or [SHA256](https://en.wikipedia.org/wiki/SHA-2) checksums of downloaded files.
 * This application will never ask you for Admin/SU privileges.
+    * However to update the fork, super user privileges are required.

 Check MD5 and SHA256 checksums via cmd:
 ```